 5 Great Cross-Training Exercises to Avoid Running Injuries

 Spring weather has finally arrived!
 Many runners have started to run outdoors after the long winter.
 They are increasing their mileage as they train for a half or full marathon.
 The Bridgehampton Half and 5K is quickly approaching this weekend, with many more races to follow.

 Five cross-training activities that every runner should incorporate are:

-- Strength training:
+1. Strength training:

-Strength training is often overlooked, however, it comprises a big component of staying strong, stable and healthy.
+Strength training is often overlooked, however, it comprises a big component of staying strong, stable, and healthy.
 Some key areas specific to runners that are often missed are the glutes/hips and the core.
 As a runner increases mileage and begins running on different surfaces, their strength needs to increase.
 It is integral to train lower and upper body strength, as well as core stability.
 Running is primarily a straightforward and back motion (e.g. quads, hamstrings, calves).

-- Balance Training:
+2. Balance Training:

-- Sprint Hill Training:
+3. Sprint Hill Training:

-- Plyometric Exercises:
+4. Plyometric Exercises:

-- Soft Tissue Massage:
+5. Soft Tissue Massage:

-Mobility drills using a foam roller or various types of equipment, such as a lacrosse ball, can assist in soft tissue mobilization.
-These drills can be done before, during or after training and can be useful after a long run.
+Mobility drills using a foam roller or various types of equipment, such as a lacrosse ball, can assist in soft tissue mobilization, especially for shin splints.
+These drills can be done before, during, or after training and can be useful after a long run.
 Runners tend to get a better response using slow motions and incorporating breathing.
 Always pay special attention to the bottom of the feet and calves, as these areas take on the most stress throughout a running program.
 Maintaining this throughout your training is important as you increase mileage and consequently the amount of stress put on your body.

-Adding in the above-mentioned exercises to your training program comes with many benefits.
+Adding in the above-mentioned exercises to your marathon training program comes with many benefits.
 It is important to start slow and to get the most out of cross-training.
 Consulting with a qualified physical therapist can help identify problem areas such as asymmetries and strength deficits.
 A physical therapist can also analyze your running mechanics to piece together the proper program.
 Establishing a cross-training program throughout the year along with proper nutrition and sleep can reduce the risk of injuries, improve performance, and is a part of well-rounded fitness and training program.

-As you prepare for marathon season, you can receive a running analysis or start a physical therapy program right away without a prescription from a medical doctor via direct access.
-You can find Evolve Physical Therapy as well as hundreds of other quality clinics in your area through the betterPT mobile app and BetterPT clinic location tool website.
+As you prepare for the marathon season, you can receive a running analysis or start a physical therapy program right away without a prescription from a medical doctor via direct access.
+You can find Evolve Physical Therapy as well as hundreds of other quality clinics in your area through the BetterPT mobile app and BetterPT clinic location tool website.
 This network also offers patients the chance to schedule and attend virtual physical therapy appointments with the use of BetterTelehealth.
 Learn more about it and consider using it today.